 In December of 2013 the SmartAmerica Challenge was launched to bring Industry, Academia and the Government to show how Cyber-Physical Systems (the Internet of Things) can create jobs, new business opportunities and socio-economic benefits to America.

 On June 11, 2014, 24 teams with over 100 organizations came together at the Washington DC Convention Center for a demonstration.
 The event was a huge success with keynote remarks by senior government leaders including U.S. Chief Technology Officer Todd Park and General Services Administrator Dan Tangherlini, as well as live demonstrations by 24 SmartAmerica technical teams.
 The projects showcased ways that the Internet of Things can improve transportation, emergency services, health care, security, energy conservation, and manufacturing.
-See Expo for the list of speakers and their presentations and News for media coverage.
+See Expo for the list of speakers and News for media coverage.

 Visit the Challenges for details on the projects.